-Balázs Pethő, the executive chef of family-run Csalogány 26 Restaurant, was one of the chefs who pioneered Hungary's contemporary food revolution.
-A whole crop of younger cooks, many of them established head chefs now, learned the ins and outs of haute cuisine under Pethő's tutelage at a time when comically backward, communist-era kitchen practices reigned supreme.
-Pethő's exceptional skills best show through in his eight-course dinner tasting menu at Csalogány 26.
+Balázs Pethő, the executive chef of family-run Csalogány 26 Restaurant, was a pioneer of Hungary's contemporary food revolution.
+A whole crop of younger cooks, many of them established head chefs now, learned the ins and outs of haute cuisine under Pethő's tutelage at a time when comically backward, communist-era practices reigned supreme in Budapest kitchens.
+Pethő's exceptional skills best show through in the five-course dinner tasting menu.

 Csalogány, which is located on the ground floor of an unremarkable residential building in Buda, isn't furnished from the latest design catalogues like other fine dining venues in Pest.
 To me, the bare-bones interior signals that food takes center stage here.
 In fact, the restaurant's two long-time waiters are some of the most knowledgeable in Budapest—you will be in good in hands.